midlantica/LovelyBunchOfCoconuts/content/quotes/people-who-are-willing-to-trade-freedom-for-security.md

 ---
-title: "People who are willing to trade freedom for security"
+title: 'People who are willing to trade freedom for security'
 ---

 ## "People who are willing to trade freedom for security will end up with neither."